mklarqvist/tachyon/README.md

 ---

-### Guiding principles
-* **Uniformity**.
-Tachyon is designed from data-agnostic STL-like containers and as such is decoupled from the higher-order file type-specific implementation details.
-This forces all underlying specifcations to share the same API calls.
-* **User friendliness**.
-Tachyon is an API designed to be used by human beings and simultaneously a backbone specification consumed by machines.
-It puts emphasis on user experience.
-Tachyon follows best practices for reducing cognitive load: it offers consistent and simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.
-* **Modularity**.
-Tachyon is composed entirely of STL-like data containers that in turn are abstracted into higher-order type-specific containers.
-These containers are all standalone and can be plugged together with little restriction in any context.
-* **Easy extensibility**.
-Describing novel specifcations and/or adding new functionality is simple as all basic containers are data-agnostic.
-Allowing for easy extensibility and to create new tools and modules allows for near-unlimited expressiveness.

----

 ### Highlights of Tachyon
 * **Self-indexing**: Tachyon always builds the best possible index and super-index (indexing of the index for even faster queries) given the input data (irrespective of sorting).
 There are no external indices as data are stored in the file itself.
 * **Integrity checking**: The `YON` specification enforces validity checks for each data field and across all fields through checksum validation.
 Guaranteed file integrity when compressing/decompressing and encrypting/decrypting.